huynd2001/aya-streaming/README.md

-# streemly
+# Aya Streaming Service

-Streemly Is a website that helps combine multiple streams of chat messages, unifying the experiences
+Aya is a service that helps combine multiple streams of chat messages, unifying the experiences

-# Contributions
+## Contributions

 Please make contributions by creating a pull request for the repository.

-# Using instructions
+## Using instructions

 TBD